 Due to the pandemic caused by COVID-19, Lansing First has temporarily suspended in-person worship services.
 We are continuing to monitor the advice of health experts so that we can make a health-informed decision about when to return in-person worship.
 In the meantime we invite you to join us for online worship every Sunday morning at 10:00 a.m. on our Facebook page.

-Our online Sunday morning worship service begins at 10:00 a.m. on our Facebook page.
-You can expect traditional worship service which focuses on connecting with God through music, Scripture, a message, and prayer.
+Sunday morning online worship begins at 10:00 a.m. on our Facebook page.
+You can expect a traditional worship service which focuses on connecting with God through music, scripture, a message, and prayer.

 Nursery care is available during our services.
 Our Greeters will be glad to help you locate the nursery and introduce you to our nursery staff.